Psych401/inspired-intelligence-academy/SUPABASE_SETUP.md

    - Click "Run"
    - You should see "Success.
 No rows returned"

+7. Create the payments table for Stripe payment tracking:
+   - In the SQL Editor, create a new query
+   - Copy and paste the contents of `database/payments-schema.sql`
+   - Click "Run"
+   - You should see "Success.
+No rows returned"

+8. Update the profiles table to include Stripe customer ID:
+   - In the SQL Editor, run:
+     ```sql
+     ALTER TABLE public.profiles
+     ADD COLUMN IF NOT EXISTS stripe_customer_id TEXT;
+     ```

 ## Step 5: Set Up Storage for Profile Pictures

 1. In your Supabase dashboard, go to **Storage**